 Allowing for a few dog sniff breaks is a fantastic way to make your walk a lot more exciting for your furry friend.
 Did you know that scientists estimate that a dog’s sense of smell is anywhere between 10,000 to 100,000 times more accurate than ours?!
-So, while it might be slightly frustrating for owners to feel like they’re continuously stopping for their dog to sniff everything, it’s crucial not to forget that this is how our dogs navigate the world.
-So next time you’re on a walk, give your pup some extra time to use their nose, and you’ll probably have a much calmer dog when you return home too!
+So, while it might be slightly frustrating to feel as though you’re always stopping for your dog to explore, it’s crucial not to forget that this is how our dogs navigate the world.
+So next time you’re on a walk, give your pup some extra time to use their nose, and you’ll probably have a much calmer dog when you return home too.

 Dog games don’t have to be restricted to within the home.
 Most dogs love to play fetch, so this is always a good place to start.
-You can even substitute your dog’s regular ball with a treat toy for dogs, which you can hide some of their favorite snacks in, to make their usual game of fetch a bit more mentally stimulating and even maybe tire you out as well.
+You can even substitute your dog’s regular ball with a treat toy for dogs you can hide some of their favorite snacks in.
+This will make their usual game of fetch more mentally stimulating and even maybe tire you out as well.

-Earlier in this blog, we learned about how much dogs rely on their sense of smell to explore their surroundings.
-This is why nose work games are also a great idea to incorporate into your dog’s walk, providing them with plenty of mental stimulation.
+Alternatively, nose work games are also a great idea to incorporate into your dog’s walk, providing them with plenty of mental enrichment.
 Teach your pup the “find it” command and throw some treats into the grass to have them sniff out where you’ve placed them.

-Dogs need training throughout their lives and doing so outside whilst on walks is certainly one way to make your regular stroll a bit more fun for the pair of you.
+Dogs need training throughout their lives and doing so outside whilst on walks is one way to make your regular stroll a bit more fun for the pair of you.
 Training outside means that there will inevitably be plenty of distractions, so keeping your pup stay engaged will require a lot of concentration.
 There are various ways to train your furry friend outside, from practicing loose leash walking, obedience training, or maybe even agility.
-Whichever you choose to do so, any training exercise will get your dog’s brain working and tire them out!

 While not the case for all, many dogs can swim.
 Weather permitting, take your dog out for a swim in a dog-friendly lake for a splash around during their walk.
 If your dog is not familiar with swimming though, it’s important to gently ease them in and never force them to do anything they’re not comfortable with.

-If your dog gets along well with other dogs, invite a friend to join you on your next walk to make it feel like less of a task.
-Not only will you be able to have a nice catch up with a friend, but your dog will also appreciate meeting up with theirs too.
+If your dog gets along well with other dogs, invite a friend to join you on your next walk to make it feel like less of a chore.
+Not only will you be able to have a nice catch-up with a friend, but your dog will also appreciate meeting up with theirs too.

-If you don’t already know anyone else with dogs, dog meetups are another opportunity for you and your pup to socialize with other people and dogs.
+If you don’t already know anyone else with dogs, dog meetups are another opportunity for you and your four-legged friend to socialize with other people and dogs.
 Dog meetups are usually held in parks and involve meeting and then walking with other friendly dogs from around the local area.
-Alternatively, breed-specific dog meetups have soared in popularity in recent years, with a large number of dogs of the same breed all gathering in the same space for one big walkie!
+Alternatively, breed-specific dog meetups have soared in popularity in recent years, with a large number of dogs of the same breed all gathering in the same space for one big walkie.

 Just like us, dogs enjoy a change of scenery.
 Doing the same thing, in the same place, every single day will eventually lead to you and your dog becoming very bored, so it’s a good idea to every so often change your route on walks.
 If your dog doesn’t mind getting in the car, you can even head out slightly further out on an adventure to give your dog a whole new experience, such as travelling to a beach.
 Should you be making a longer journey, Omlet’s range of secure crates like the Fido Classic will help to make for a much smoother ride.